AlexeyPerestoronin/GeekBrains_lessons/README.md

 * creating a list type that is resistant to adding and extracting data.
 * we use `std::atomic` for tracking the presence of divided work.
 * replacing the implementation of parallelization from `std::thread` to `std::future`.

+## step-8
+Upgrading the code:
+* replacing the `std::future` parallelization implementation with **SLT-algorithms**.
+* improving the tests: adding the output of the number of threads involved.